add1ct3d/HashCrypt/README.md

 $ gcc -I./ -o hashcrypt hashcrypt.c hash.c
 ```

+<b>hashcrypt.exe</b> is generated in HashCrypt\src and is used to interact with the program

-Otherwise, a pre-compiled binary is availiable at <a href="www.github.com/isaacdelly/locker/bin/hashcrypt.exe" target="_blank">/bin/hashcrypt.exe"</a>
+A pre-compiled binary is also availiable at <a href="https://github.com/Isaacdelly/HashCrypt/tree/master/bin" target="_blank">/bin</a>

 #